evoldoers/historian/README.md

 #### Fine-tuning the reconstruction

 As briefly alluded to above, Indel Historian does several performance-optimizing steps _en route_ to a reconstruction.
 First, it builds a quick-guess multiple alignment by a greedy maximal-spanning-tree type approach; this can optionally be accelerated by a k-mer match step (confining the alignment to diagonals of the dynamic programming matrix that pass a minimum threshold of k-mer matches) and by using a sparse [random spanning forest](https://www.ncbi.nlm.nih.gov/pubmed/19478997) instead of a dense all-vs-all comparison.
 Second, it uses this alignment to build a guide tree by neighbor-joining.
-And finally, it builds a progressive reconstruction that includes suboptimal alignments in something like a [partial-order graph](https://www.ncbi.nlm.nih.gov/pubmed/11934745).
-This last step can also be constrained to stay near the guide alignment for performance reasons.
+Third, it builds a progressive reconstruction that includes suboptimal alignments in something like a [partial-order graph](https://www.ncbi.nlm.nih.gov/pubmed/11934745).
+And fourth, it optionally does iterative refinement to optimize the reconstruction.
+The latter two steps (reconstruction and refinement) can be constrained to stay near the guide alignment for performance reasons.

 The default settings attempt to navigate this maze of options for you, mostly using the higher-accuracy options until memory becomes a limiting factor and then switching to the more approximate options.
 However, as a power user, you may want to take control of these options.
 Command-line arguments allow you to supply guide alignments and/or guide trees, and change the parameters or behavior of the standard workflow.